 Bilateral economic and trade relationship

-Ireland was Australia's 32nd largest merchandise trading partner in 2013.
-Total merchandise exports to Ireland were valued at A$69 million and total merchandise imports were valued at A$1.5 billion over the same period.
-Major Australian exports included medicaments (including veterinary) and wine.
-Major imports from Ireland included medicaments (including veterinary) and orthopaedic appliances.
-Australia's services exports to Ireland in 2013 were valued at A$662 million and services imports from Ireland were valued at A$1 billion.
-Recreational travel remains the largest component of Australian service exports to Ireland.
-In 2013, Ireland’s total investment in Australia was valued at A$4.8 billion, while Australia’s investment in Ireland was valued at A$5.9 billion.
+In 2015-16, Ireland was Australia's 23rd largest goods and services trading partner (valued at $4.2 billion two-way).
+Total merchandise exports to Ireland were valued at $71 million and total merchandise imports at $2.4 billion.
+Australia's principal exports were medicaments and wine.
+Australia's services exports to Ireland in 2015-16 were valued at $534 million and services imports from Ireland at $1.2 billion.
+Recreational travel remains a significant component of Australian services exports to Ireland.